APTA's PTA Advanced Proficiency Pathways is the premier program for increasing a PTA's knowledge and skill in a chosen area of physical therapy.

 - Professionalism Module 1: Introduction to Professionalism

-Enrollment applications are accepted on a rolling basis.
+Enrollment applications are accepted on a rolling basis and subject to the following submission and review schedule:

 Steps to your online enrollment will include: